I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 He offers beginning levels to advanced levels of stretching.
 Some of the stretches in the book I will never do because they are extreme.
 The book contains illustrations and guidelines for all 311 stretches.

-I hope you get a chance to read this book and do some of the stretches and stretch more in your life.
+I hope you can read this book and do some of the stretches and stretch more in your life.

 7. "The Way to Happiness"

 Making the right choices in life is what we teach our kids and remind ourselves every day.
 Understanding how to make the right choice in life is crucial to living a better life.
 External influences confuse us with what is the right choice when it is the wrong choice.
 Lying to our parents, being mean to a stranger, breaking the law, and not taking care of ourselves are examples of people making the wrong choices.
 We see it every day unless we are holed up in our house and never venture out the front door.

 The Way to Happiness Foundation promotes the small booklet called The Way to Happiness.
 The booklet contains 21 precepts.
 Precept means a general rule of conduct to help you determine how to respond to a situation in life.
 The booklet is non-religious with common sense moral codes designed to help anyone learn how to make the right choices by reading and following the precepts.

 A friend gave a booklet to a construction worker because he told her all the problems he was experiencing.
 She handed him the booklet and told him to read and apply it.
 He thanked her for the little book, and a week later, he contacted her.
 He told her how much better he was doing because of the booklet.
 My friend felt so good about helping him that she continued to hand out the small book to family and friends.

 I pull the booklet from my bookshelf whenever I feel something in my life is not going the way I want it to go.
 I find the precept that applies to that situation.
 I read it, think of examples, and use it in life.
 Like magic, the condition resolves.